 Interestingly, sleep itself is more than shutting off for the night (or for a nap).
 Instead of turning off like a light with a flick of a switch, your shift in consciousness is reflected in your brain’s electrical activity.
 While you are awake and alert your brain activity is marked by beta waves.
 Beta waves are characterized by being high in frequency but low in intensity.
 In addition, they are the most inconsistent brain wave and this reflects the wide variation in sensory input that a person processes during the day.
 As you begin to relax these change to alpha waves.
 These waves reflect brain activity that is less frequent, more consistent and more intense.
-As you slip into actual sleep you transition through 5 stages of sleep, each characterized by its own unique pattern of brain activity:
+As you slip into actual sleep you transition through many stages.
+Researchers distinguish between those that include rapid eye movement (REM) and those that are non-rapid eye movement (NREM).
+In addition, each stage is characterized by its own unique pattern of brain activity:

-- Stage 5: sleep marked by rapid eye movement (REM).
-It is here that people dream most vividly.
-Interestingly, this stage is—where brain activity is concerned—similar to wakefulness.
+- Stage 5 is marked by rapid eye movement (REM).
+This is when people dream most vividly.
+Interestingly, this stage—in terms of brain activity—is similar to wakefulness.
 That is, the brain waves occur less intensely than in other stages of sleep.

 Dreams are, arguably, the most interesting aspect of sleep.
 Throughout history dreams have been given special importance because of their unique, almost mystical nature.
 They have been thought to be predictions of the future, hints of hidden aspects of the self, important lessons about how to live life, or opportunities to engage in impossible deeds like flying.
 There are several competing theories of why humans dream.
 One is that it is our nonconscious attempt to make sense of our daily experiences and learning.
 Another, popularized by Freud, is that dreams represent taboo or troublesome wishes or desires.
 Regardless of the specific reason we know a few facts about dreams: all humans dream, we dream at every stage of sleep, but dreams during REM sleep are especially vivid.
 One under explored area of dream research is the possible social functions of dreams: we often share our dreams with others and use them for entertainment value.